Pierre Dadak: Arms dealer

 Between 2010 and 2016, Dadak was involved in arms deals negotiations in The Gambia, Myanmar, Colombia, Libya, India, Cameroon, Argentina, Chile, Guatemala, and the United Arab Emirates.
 In 2011, the French police began an investigation of Marseilles's Barresi crime family, headed by three brothers Franck, Jean-Luc and Bernard on the suspicion of money laundering.
 In 2016, it was estimated the Barresi brothers' criminal organization made annual profits of at least €34 million.
 As part of the investigation of the Barresis, the French police began to investigate Dadak, suspecting one of Dadak's companies, Vinams Enterprises, was used as a front for money laundering by the Barresi family.
 In October 2012, the French police contracted the police in Kraków for requests for more information on Vinams Enterprises, which was also used by Dadak to collect on the down payments relating to his arms business.
 According to records, Vinams Enterprises was registered in Cyprus on 29 October 2010 and was dissolved on 21 January 2015.

 In December 2012, Bumar ended its relationship with Dadak, terminating him for his failure to make any sales.
 In an interview, Dadak claims that his failure as an agent for Bumar was due to political inference by the government of Prime Minister Donald Tusk who wanted him to fail for political reasons.
 Marcin Idzik, the vice-president of Bumar who later served as its CEO said about Dadak's firing: "He didn't bring any contracts to us.
 We decided we should end cooperation with him, because there was no added value."
 The Spanish authorities investigation shows very different reality.
-The cooperation between Bumar and several other arms suppliers such as the swedish SAAB or the american Northrop Gruman and Pierre Dadak began in 2005 and never really stopped. it appears according to the investigation of the various european police several hundred transactions totally legal but covered by the "secret defense" in several countries.
+The cooperation between Bumar and several other arms suppliers such as the swedish SAAB or the american Northrop Grumman and Pierre Dadak began in 2005 and never really stopped. it appears according to the investigation of the various european police several hundred transactions totally legal but covered by the "secret defense" in several countries.
 However, the investigation and the report of the Spanish judge Santiago Pedraz of the Spanish National audience confirms that these operations have existed thanks to the different traves of income taxes paid by Pierre Dadak.